Organizational Voice, Language & Messaging Strategy

 This work is personal.

 My mother taught high school English in Baltimore County for 30 years.
 She showed me how to wrestle with language, pay attention to voice, and write with intention.
 My grandfather wouldn't buy me a toy unless it was educational.
-That's how I see AI — an educational tool, yes, but one that requires human guidance.
+That's how I see AI: as an educational tool, yes, but one that demands human guidance.

 Today, we're seeing students hand in AI-generated work that sounds nothing like them.
 Teachers are caught between enforcement and encouragement, trying to balance policies with a deeper need to nurture original thinking.